Special Educational Needs and/or Disabilities

 - There is greater control for parents and young people over the services they and their family use.

-All local authorities working with their partners must publish in one place information about the services they expect to be available in their area for children and young people aged 0-25 who have special educational needs and /or disabilities (SEND).
+The code of Practice 2015 states that local authorities working with their partners must publish in one place information about the services they expect to be available in their area for children and young people aged 0-25 who have special educational needs and /or disabilities (SEND).
 This is known as the Local Offer.

 The Local Offer